nathanaelto/Poc-Quarkus/README.md

 Hot reload is enabled by default.

-* First run docker-compose to start the database
+* First run docker-compose to start the database and the adminer (pgadmin)
+> PgAdmin is a web-based administration tool for PostgreSQL.
+It run on port 5050.
+Access it with this url: http://localhost:5050

+``
 ````bash
 make docker-dev
 # or docker-compose up -d
 ````

 * Then run the application

+> The application run on port 8080.
+Access it with this url: http://localhost:8080

 ```bash
 make dev